 By using these we can better serve you with more relevant advertising across the Google Display Network and measure your interaction with our advertising.

 We use remarketing to show you relevant offers on external websites based on your interactions with our website.
 We don’t record or send any information which can personally identify you.
 If you would like to opt out of this feature, you may visit the Network Advertising Initiative opt-out.

 DoubleClick shares anonymised demographic and interests data with us through the use of third party cookies.
 We use this information to better understand who is coming to our site and how we can serve them better.
 You can elect to opt out of this feature at any time through the Google Analytics opt out add on or through updating your Ad Settings on Google.

 If you choose to send us an e-mail message, we may retain the content of the e-mail, your e-mail address, and our response in order to service your needs.

-We will post any changes to our Online Consumer Information Practices on our website, so we encourage you to check this page from time to time.
+We may update this Privacy and Credit Reporting Policy from time to time for any reason and to ensure it continues to meet the requirements of the Privacy Act, new laws, regulations and technology.
+We will also post any changes to our Online Consumer Information Practices on our website, so we encourage you to check this page from time to time.